 Liquid Amber Trees are an exception.

-I grabbed a handful of the beautiful, vibrantly colored leaves off the ground and brought them home.Friday Flowers will be back next soon, because today I’m all about leaves — and a delicious fall dessert.
+I grabbed a handful of the beautiful, vibrantly colored leaves off the ground and brought them home.
+I spread them out on the dining room table, and was suddenly totally inspired to make a perfect fall dessert.

 Off we go . . .

-Take a moment though — before you remove the seeds — to admire the beauty of this fruit.
+Take a moment though -- before you remove the seeds -- to admire the beauty of this fruit.